SkretasLab/ProteoSeeker/README.md

 The steps of the seek mode of ProteoSeeker:

-1. The selected protein families are determined based on their input codes.
+1. The selected protein families are determined based on their input codes and their profiles are collected.
 Type **1, 2, 3** analysis.
-2. The profiles and protein names associated with the selected families are collected and the seek profile database (spd) is created.
+2. The profile database is created.
 Type **1, 2, 3** analysis.
+3. The protein names associated with the selected families are collected.
+Type **1, 2, 3** analysis.
-3. The protein database is filtered based on the collected protein names and the seek filtered protein database (sfpd) is created.
+4. The protein database is filtered based on the collected protein names and the seek filtered protein database (sfpd) is created.
 Type **2, 3** analysis.
-4. The reads in the FASTQ files undergo several quality control checks by FastQC.
+5. The reads in the FASTQ files undergo several quality control checks by FastQC.
 Type **1, 2, 3** analysis.
-5. The reads are preprocessed by BBDuk and reanalyzed by FastQC.
+6. The reads are preprocessed by BBDuk and reanalyzed by FastQC.
 Type **1, 2, 3** analysis.
-6. The preprocessed reads are assembled into contigs by Megahit.
+7. The preprocessed reads are assembled into contigs by Megahit.
 Type **1, 2, 3** analysis.
-7. Protein coding regions (pcdrs) are predicted in the contigs by FragGeneScanRs.
+8. Protein coding regions (pcdrs) are predicted in the contigs by FragGeneScanRs.
 Type **1, 2, 3** analysis.
-8. CD-HIT is used to reduce the redundancy of the pcdrs.
+9. CD-HIT is used to reduce the redundancy of the pcdrs.
 Type **1, 2, 3** analysis.
-9. The pcdrs are screened against the spd through HMMER.
+10. The pcdrs are screened against the spd through HMMER.
 Any pcdr with at least one hit from this screening is retained (set 1).
 Type **1, 2, 3** analysis.
-10. The rest of the pcdrs are screened against the sfpd through DIAMOND BLASTP, retaining only those with at least one hit with an e-value lower than the threshold (set 2).
+11. The rest of the pcdrs are screened against the sfpd through DIAMOND BLASTP, retaining only those with at least one hit with an e-value lower than the threshold (set 2).
 In addition, set 1, if not empty, is screened against the Swiss-Prot protein database through DIAMOND BLASTP.
 Type **2, 3** analysis.
-11. Both sets are screened against all the profiles of the Pfam database through HMMER.
+12. Both sets are screened against all the profiles of the Pfam database through HMMER.
 Type **1, 2, 3** analysis.
-12. Topology prediction is performed by Phobius.
+13. Topology prediction is performed by Phobius.
 Type **1, 2, 3** analysis.
-13. Motifs provided by the user are screened against each protein.
+14. Motifs provided by the user are screened against each protein.
 Type **1, 2, 3** analysis.
-14. The protein family of each protein is predicted.
+15. The protein family of each protein is predicted.
 Type **1, 2, 3** analysis.
-15. Annotation files are written.
+16. Annotation files are written.
 Type **1, 2, 3** analysis.

 ### 1.2.2 Taxonomy mode
 <p align="justify">